Copyright 1994 - 2018 Bill's Bible Basics

 Now, if Adam ruled over his wife, and if Eve was subject to him as the Lord clearly required her to do, it does not seem likely that Adam would have told his wife to go and engage in sexual intercourse with her son; the very son who had already committed coldblooded murder by killing his brother Abel.
 Thus, there is strong Scriptural evidence to conclude that this person's misguided belief that Eve was also Cain's wife is completely bogus.
-Regarding the actual event concerning how Cain came to take a wife, we are only told the following in the fourth chapter of Genesis:
+Based on this person's belief, are we to suppose that Eve abandoned Adam and left with Cain?
+It is not in my Bible.
+Regarding the actual event concerning how Cain came to take a wife, we are only told the following in the fourth chapter of the Book of Genesis:

 "And Cain went out from the presence of the LORD, and dwelt in the land of Nod, on the east of Eden.
 And Cain knew his wife; and she conceived, and bare Enoch: and he builded a city, and called the name of the city, after the name of his son, Enoch."